<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • A record of childhood.
 The good, bad, and in-between are all fun to read about later as an adult.

 • A tool.
 Journals are a great way to foster ongoing communication between parents and children.
-Difficult life scenarios can be discussed in a journal and passed between parent and child as needed, because sometimes verbal conversations are just too hard.
+Kids can discuss difficult life scenarios in a journal and passed between parent and child as needed.
+Sometimes, verbal conversations are just too hard.

-Recently, another milspouse writer Anna Fitch Courie and I were asked to present a small workshop on journaling for the school’s military students.
-The event started by stirring the kids’ creative juices with rounds of introduction games, such as “Where Have You Lived?” and “Who Has Lived the Furthest Away?”
-After, we set out to transfer those recollected memories in keepsake hardbound journals.
+As part of our school’s April Month of the Military Child event schedule, our administration asked a fellow military spouse and me to present a small journaling workshop for the school’s military students.
+We started the event by stirring the kids’ creative juices with rounds of introduction games, such as “Where Have You Lived?” and “Who Has Lived the Furthest Away?”
+After that, we set out to transfer those recollected memories into keepsake hardbound journals.

 • Bullet points